What to Expect in the 4th Trimester

 - Scarring, like stretch marks, can take a while to fade.
 My Expert Midwife's 'Fantastic Skin Elastic was developed to help soothe tight, itchy skin, bruising and to fade scarring.

 These usually occur a few days following the birth where you feel down and prone to crying.
 This usually lifts in a few days and support, help and encouragement are usually all that are needed.
-If the blues persist beyond a few weeks then this need to be investigated further as it may be postnatal depression
+If the blues persist beyond a few weeks then this needs to be investigated further as it may be postnatal depression

 There is no 'type' of birth that is easier psychologically.
 It is your birth and your experience.
 If you feel that your psychological recovery is long then it may be that you've suffered some level of psychological birth trauma and this needs to be recognised as just as significant as physical trauma.
 There are excellent services that can help you work through your birth experience and your midwife, GP or health visitor can help put you in touch.
 There are also numerous support groups such as the birth trauma association (website and facebook page).